PHPOffice/PhpSpreadsheet/docs/topics/reading-and-writing-to-file.md

 ### \PhpOffice\PhpSpreadsheet\Writer\Pdf

-PhpSpreadsheet’s PDF Writer is a wrapper for a 3rd-Party PDF Rendering library such as tcPDF, mPDF or DomPDF.
+PhpSpreadsheet’s PDF Writer is a wrapper for a 3rd-Party PDF Rendering library such as TCPDF, mPDF or Dompdf.
 You must now install a PDF rendering library yourself; but PhpSpreadsheet will work with a number of different libraries.